gortaina/100-Days-Of-ML-Code/100DaysOfMLCode_Round3.md

 Imagens
 '''

+## Round 3- 5/100 - 22/03/2021 - Monday
+Learning how make a exaustive hypothesis about data without look it<br>
+#100DaysOfMLCode

+## Round 3- 4/100 - 21/03/2021 - Sunday
+"Structured Thinking and Communication for Data Science Professionals" course completed!<br>
+#100DaysOfMLCode #AnalyticsVidhya

 ## Round 3- 3/100 - 20/03/2021 - Saturday
 Using version control for power bi projects take a look<br>